GyemiPragya/Food_buddy/README.md

 *(Edit the sample data in the script to test with different depot/recipient locations and demands.
 The script will output optimized routes that respect vehicle capacity.)*

 ---
+### Priority Queue (Food Expiration Management)

+Ensures food items closest to expiration are delivered first, reducing waste.

+- **How it works:**
+  Uses a priority queue (min-heap) where each food item’s priority is its expiration date.
+The soonest-to-expire food is always delivered first.

+- **How to run/test:**
+python algorithms/priority_queue.py

+---
+### R-Tree Spatial Indexing (Geographic Queries)

+Allows fast queries for nearest donors or recipients based on location.

+- **How it works:**
+  Uses an R-Tree (or KDTree fallback) to index locations and quickly find the nearest ones.

+- **How to run/test:**
+python algorithms/r_tree.py
+---

 ## How to Contribute